sergeyprokhorenko/6NF_DSL/README.md

     description;

 ### Attributes Snapshots
--- Get current state of all currencies
+-- Snapshot of attributes of currency
 SELECT * FROM ATTRIBUTES OF currency
 VALID AT '2024-12-31'
 LAST RECORDED BEFORE '2025-01-01';

--- Get document attributes as of specific date
+-- Snapshot of attributes of date
 SELECT document_number, document_type, document_status
 FROM ATTRIBUTES OF document
 VALID AT '2024-06-30'
 LAST RECORDED BEFORE '2024-07-01';

--- Get account information for reporting
+-- Snapshot of attributes of account
 SELECT account_code, account_name, account_type
 FROM ATTRIBUTES OF account
 VALID AT '2024-12-31'